giacomos85/pandaflow/docs/source/usage.rst

 - ✅ You don’t need to write custom code — just edit the rule files
 - ✅ You can preview transformations before saving results
-- ✅ You can combine multiple rules in a pipeline (coming soon!)
+- ✅ You can combine multiple transformations in a pipeline (coming soon!)
-- ✅ You can validate rules using Pandaflow’s built-in checks
+- ✅ You can validate transformations using Pandaflow’s built-in checks

 Need Help?
 ----------